Updated February 25, 2021

 Many of the sites and incidents discussed on this page have locations that can be visited in person.
 Try this for a start:

-The State of Florida organizes its heritage sites by theme of the site as well as the county it is located in.
+The Florida Department of State organizes its heritage sites by theme of the site as well as the county it is located in.
 Here are the 23 themes:

 A recent part of the history of Florida is the demise of so many tourist attractions that existed and flourished in the years before Walt Disney World opened in 1971.